semon69/Elite-export-client/README.md

-* La Masia Sports Academy
+* Elite Export Sports Academy

 * This a sports academy.
 Students from european country can visit in summer vacation.
 * A student can find here popular classes, popular instructors, all classes and instructors.